Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 while the associated kinematic factor is given by

 The decay rate for this low-energy process is then obtained from Eq.~\eqref{eq.9} as

-We evaluate the decay rate numerically using Simpson’s 1/3 rule.
-The resulting decay profile is shown in Fig.~\ref{fig:Fig3}(c), while the corresponding kinematic factor $K_\vk^{(1)}$ is displayed in Fig.~\ref{fig:Fig4}(a).
-It is evident that the matrix elements, along with the temperature-dependent Fermi distribution factors, induce notable qualitative differences in the decay rate \--- particularly near high-symmetry points in the BZ \--- compared to our earlier theoretical results in Ref.~\cite{PhysRevX.8.011010}.
+The resulting decay profile is shown in Fig.~\ref{fig:Fig4}(c), while the corresponding kinematic factor $K_\vk^{(1)}$ is displayed in Fig.~\ref{fig:Fig4}(a).
+It is evident that the matrix elements, along with the temperature-dependent Bose distribution factors, induce notable qualitative differences in the decay rate \--- particularly near high-symmetry points in the BZ \--- compared to our earlier theoretical results in Ref.~\cite{PhysRevX.8.011010}.
 The real part of the associated self-energy correction is shown in Fig.~\ref{fig:Fig4}(h).

 For completeness, we also carry out a self-consistent perturbative analysis, incorporating the Hartree energy shift into the second-order self-energy correction.
 This self-consistent approach significantly modifies both the imaginary and real parts of the self-energy at elevated temperatures, as shown in panels (a) and (f) of Fig.~\ref{fig:Fig5}, respectively.
-At lower temperatures, however, the deviation from the non-self-consistent result remains small.\\
+At lower temperatures, however, the deviation from the non-self-consistent result remains small.
+Near the BZ $\Gamma$ point, the real part of the second-order self-energy becomes negative, and its magnitude increases with temperature.
+This is permissible if the total renormalized energy, $\varepsilon^{{\rm R}}_\Gamma = 2AS + \varepsilon^{(\rm H)}_{\Gamma} + {\rm Re}\,\Sigma^{(1)}_{\rm S} (\Gamma)$, remains positive definite.
+Consequently, this result limits the range of validity of the perturbation theory, which is applicable at low temperatures but may not be relevant at higher temperatures. \\